What is Chinese (Mandarin) about?

 As communication and understanding are prerequisites of relating to others and the very essence of what language learning is about, students of Chinese (Mandarin) will:

-- build upon their listening skills, recognise different points of view, negotiate, and share ideas, embracing different cultural practices
+- hone their listening skills, recognise different points of view, negotiate, and share ideas

-- develop an appreciation of diverse backgrounds, experiences, and perspectives in Aotearoa New Zealand and the wider world
+- develop an appreciation of diverse backgrounds, experiences, and perspectives in the wider world and in a multicultural Aotearoa New Zealand

 - experience how a curious, open-minded, and respectful engagement with the values and identities of others can lead to valuable insights into their own identity and offer opportunities for self-development.